 DeskMirror does the improbable, the implausible, the impossible, the imponderable.
-And it does it impeccably and impressively.
 But what exactly does it do?
 DeskMirror reflects, reverses, flips, inverts, mirrors half of your display onto the other half.
 It does not rotate.
 It does not duplicate.
 It mirrors like a real mirror.

 Yes, there is a way to mirror the whole screen.
 You need two screens.
 Half of two screens is one whole screen.

-DeskMirror requires source and destination rectangles of display real estate.
+DeskMirror operates with source and destination rectangles of display real estate.
 The two rectangles do not overlap.
 With only a single screen, the source and the destination each claim half of the screen.
 With two screens of equal resolution, the source and the destination can each fill one whole screen.

 There is no title bar or border frame.
 The mirror fills the entire window.
 Not even one pixel is wasted.
 To show the menu, right-click or double-click anywhere on the mirror.